vite-pwa/vite-plugin-pwa/docs/guide/development.md

 From version `v0.11.13` you can use the service worker on development.

-The PWA will not be registered, only the service worker logic, check the details for each strategy bellow.
+The PWA will not be registered, only the service worker logic, check the details for each strategy below.

 > **Warning**: there will be only one single registration on the service worker precache manifest (`self.__WB_MANIFEST`) when necessary: `navigateFallback`.